aukaurea/Markdown-Samples/bootcamp-coding-pattern-assignment-markdown.md

    - [ ] Datatemplate doesn't contain any mix of tabs and spaces, no imbalanced spaces.
    - [ ] Errors are captured with LogHelper or ConsoleLogger.
    - [ ] Any I/O is handled with `Try-Catch` ,plus, `LogHelper` used properly.
 Moreover, use MutexHelper for file I/O.
-- [ ] Jira closed when PR is merged.
-- [ ] Assign to reivewer when check-list is all checked except for merge.

 ### Reviewers's Check List (must)
 - [ ] Appripriate markdown and title is being used (Title doesn't contain `#DocumentLink` but actual link and actual title than Assignment Title)